Cathy A.

 Follow the steps given below to write an exceptional college application essay.

-The first and foremost step is to read the instructions and understand the essay prompts.
+The first step is to read the instructions and understand the essay prompts.
 It may suggest two or more topic ideas that may be impersonal but are aimed at testing you.

 Consider the following elements to comprehend the college application essay ideas.